Noschkowitz

+Noschkowitz Manor house (15th–17th centuries).
+View from the large tower of the manor house looking down at the estate courtyard, featuring the west, north, and east wings.

 Noschkowitz is a hamlet which is a dependency (ortsteil) of Jahnatal (before 2023 Ostrau), a municipality of Mittelsachsen kreis in Saxony, Germany.
 It is in the valley of the Rittmitzer Bach (a tributary of the Jahna), 8 kilometres north of Döbeln.

 It is known for Schloss Noschkowitz, records of which date back to the 13th century.